Mike Hodel's Hour 25

 Please note Web Pages from external sites will open in a separate browser window and that Hour 25 Productions are not responsible for the content of any external Web Sites.

 If you'd like me to let you know exactly when our next show is available, then send me an email { wwjames@earthlink.net } and I'll add you to the Hour 25 Newsletter Mailing List.
-That way you'll get an email notice telling you when the next show has been uploaded and who the guest is.
-Most shows are uploaded over the weekend but sometimes we drop in a special edition of Hour 25 during the middle of the week.
+That way you'll get an email notice telling you when the latest show was uploaded and who had joined us on that show.
 Being on the Hour 25 Newsletter mailing list will let you know when those specials are available as soon as they are uploaded. {Privacy notice: The Hour 25 Newsletter mailing list is kept in strict confidence and will not be used for any other purpose nor will it be given, sold or in any way provided to any other person or group for any other purpose.}

 Go to our Previous Shows Page to find out about previous guests on the show and to listen to some of our past shows.